Pottery Wheel Buyers Guide

 👇 Check the current price on these other Popular Brent Models 👇

-Brent B Pottery Wheel ½ HP – Brent C Pottery Wheel ¾ HP – Brent EX Pottery Wheel 1 ½ HP
+Brent B Pottery Wheel ½ HP – Brent C Pottery Wheel ¾ HP

 The Brent 16×10-inch Work Table

 This single work table (no cup holder) is great for keeping your clay, modeling tools, and other supplies within arm’s reach.
-It’s made from the very same material as the Amaco Plasti-Bat, it’s 1/3 inch thick and easy to clean.
+It’s made from the very same material as the Amaco Plasti-Bat.
+It’s 1/3 inch thick and easy to clean.

 This work table attaches to the front of the wheel leg and is adjustable.
 You raise or lower it and move it closer or further away from you.
-Click HERE for more information.

 The Brent 18×10 inch Work Table